The measuring systems of the wire tension for the MEG II Drift Chamber by means of the resonant frequency technique: Wire tension measurement theory

 The mechanical tension of the wires is one of the fundamental parameters that determines the correct operation of a drift chamber since it avoids wire deformations and short circuits between anode and cathode wires due to their potential difference.
 Performing a measurement of the mechanical tension of the wires before and during the chamber construction is crucial in order to understand the operation capabilities of the drift chamber and to figure out possible weak points in its construction.
 The wire mechanical tension needs to be monitored also after the installation on the chamber and when the wires have been stretched to the elongation needed to ensure the electrostatic stability and kept stable at a level $< 0.5~{\rm g}$.
 A precise measurement of the chamber dimensions is performed periodically at PSI by means of an optical survey.

 The indirect measurement of the wire mechanical tension is based on the method of the resonant oscillation induced on the wires~\cite{KLOE2}, already used by other high energy physics experiments~\cite{KLOE1,LHCB}.
-The nominal resonant frequency of a wire is given by:
+The nominal resonant frequency $\nu_r$ of a wire is given by:

-where $L$ is the wire length, $T$ is the wire tension and $\mu$ is the wire linear mass density.
+where $L$ is the wire length $\left( \sim 1.93~{\rm m} \right)$, $T$ is the wire tension and $\mu$ is the wire linear mass density.

-The nominal resonance frequencies for the three different wires used in the MEG II drift chamber and their working tensions are reported in table~\ref{tab:reson}; all wires have a nominal resonance frequency $\approx \left( 50 \div 55 \right)~{\rm Hz}$.
+The nominal resonance frequencies for the three different wires used in the MEG II drift chamber and their working tensions are reported in table~\ref{tab:reson}; all wires have a nominal resonance frequency $\sim\left( 50\textendash55 \right)~{\rm Hz}$\footnote{Different aluminium alloys have different densities and then different resonance frequencies at fixed mechanical tension.
+For instance Al$2024$ alloy has a density $\delta=2.78~{\rm g/cm^3}$; the corresponding resonant frequency for $50~\mu$m Al (Ag) wires is $56.7~{\rm Hz}$ for a mechanical tension of $29.6~{\rm g}$.}

 The technique for measuring the effective resonant frequency of a wire is based on the effects induced by an external harmonic electric field on the capacitance $C_{wg}$ of a system formed by a wire and a ground plane.
-The capacitance $C_{wg}$ is given by the formula:
+The capacitance $C_{wg}$ is given by the equation:

 where $H$ is the distance between the wire and the ground plane, $d$ is the wire diameter, $L$ is the wire length and $\varepsilon$ is the dielectric constant of the material in-between the wire and the ground plane.